When You Want to Do Everything—and Nothing Gets Done | Alexandria, VA

 • Action: Create a visual closing ritual for your chores or workday.

-• Example: Close the laptop, light a specific candle, and physically leave the room.
+• Example: Close the laptop, light a candle, and physically leave the room.

 • Result: Lower cortisol and a genuine mental "off" switch.